nnkennard/elife-analysis/similarity/README.md

 # Similarity

-We should be able to use similarity code for both salience (between review and manuscript) and consonaance (between reviews).
+We should be able to use similarity code for both salience (between review and manuscript) and consonance (between reviews).

 Since we don't have gold labels for salience, I will test salience models on DISAPERE review-rebuttal pairs.